chjdev/chjdev.github.io/_posts/2016-06-08-docker-ufw.md

 ---
-title: Attention: Docker overrules UFW
+title: Attention!
+Docker overrules UFW
 layout: post
 description: Docker, by default, directly manipulates iptables in order to work its network magic.
 It thus completely circumvents UFW rules!
 In this post I show strategies to deal with this.
-card_type: summar
+card_type: summary
 ---

 Problem